john-stephens/zebra-mac-label-automator/README.md

 ## Pre-requisites

 1. Your Zebra printer has already been set up.
 See: [Install CUPS Driver for Zebra Printer in Mac OS](https://supportcommunity.zebra.com/s/article/Install-CUPS-driver-for-Zebra-Printer-in-Mac-OS)
-2. Poppler and ImageMagick have been installed.
-It is assumed that these have been installed using [Homebrew](https://brew.sh). (`brew install poppler imagemagick`)
+2. Poppler, ImageMagick, and Ghostscript have been installed.
+It is assumed that these have been installed using [Homebrew](https://brew.sh). (`brew install poppler imagemagick ghostscript`)

 ## Installation and Setup